 - Did You Just Flip Off Cthulhu?: After the Phoenix Force kills her she winds up in the White Hot Room and berates the cosmic entity for picking a fight with her, half blackmailing and half annoying it into resurrecting her.

 - Dirty Mind-Reading: Regularly hears how attracted everyone is to her, like her Ultimate counterpart.
 She's had a conversation with Scott about how irritating can be.

 - This aspect of her character is discussed, with all of the O5 but Bobby practically falling over her (until Angel hooks up with Laura, anyway), and Emma Frost making dry references to her being 'the cute, fresh-faced redhead that turns every man's head'.

 - In the Ultimates universe, she met Miles Morales for only a few hours and he was already crushing hard on her.
 Also, Ganke, which precipitates Miles' remark that she has apparently seen and heard it all, psychically speaking, and she's comfortable enough to mess with him about.

-- She even gets older Cyclops' attention, though mostly in respect to his nostalgia — she's the way she was when he first fell in love with her — and when she does make a move on him, he shuts it down very firmly.
+- She even gets older Cyclops' attention, though mostly in respect to his nostalgia — she's the way she was when he first fell in love with her — and when she does make a move on him, he shuts it down gently, but very firmly.

 - Expository Hairstyle Change: She has shorter hair in her solo series.
 Supposedly to distinct herself from her future self.